e-money/em-ledger/docs/market.md

 ## Market Module

-The market module enable accounts to sell an amount of *source* tokens in exchange for an amount of *destination* tokens.
+The market module enable accounts to sell an amount of *source* tokens in exchange for an fixed amount of *destination* tokens, where the price is derived from the amount of *source* and *destination* tokens.

 This is a generalisation of the classic limit order for two-sided markets: